uxlfoundation/oneAPI-spec/source/elements/dpcpp/source/index.rst

 Data Parallel C++ (DPC++) is an LLVM project to implement SYCL that provides direct programming capabilities for C++ programmers, and oneAPI libraries such as oneMKL.
 It provides the features needed to define data parallel functions and to launch them on devices.
-DPC++ is made up of following components:
+DPC++ is made up of the following components:

 - C++.
 Every DPC++ program is also a C++ program.
 A compliant DPC++ implementation must support the C++17 Core Language